 |800 sq. ft.
 Spider Web||Spider Decorations||Bat Decorations||5" Crow Prop|

 Maybe a Halloween wreath on your door isn't scary enough for you, and that's okay!
-There are tons of other ways to make your home entryway fit in with the rest of your scary Halloween decorations.
+There are many other ways to make your home entryway fit in with the rest of your scary Halloween decorations.
 Big, spooky cobwebs are a great way to start, as they're some of the best and most versatile cheap Halloween decorations.
 (If you're not sold on cobwebs being scary, think back to the last time you took a cobweb to the face venturing into your attic or basement!)
-Once your entrance has been thoroughly cobwebbed, bring out the spiders, bats, birds and other creepy-crawly critters that could be stuck in a large web.
+Once your entrance has been thoroughly cobwebbed, bring out the spiders, bats, birds and other creepy-crawly critters which could be stuck in a giant web.
 You can even get more creative by taking old dolls or skeleton decorations, wrapping them in webs, and hanging them from the top of your porch or gutters.
 Top it all off by making or buying a giant spider prop to let everyone know you have a giant people-eating arachnid!

 DIY Posed Skeleton Ideas

 |[Source: Steve Miller/BHG.com.au]||Lifesize Poseable Skeleton||Skeleton Cat|

 The Elf on the Shelf phenomenon has become a Christmas staple for many, so why not take that idea and have some fun with a life-sized skeleton prop?
 You can go as complicated or as simple as you like, from having a skeleton hanging from the roof with a fallen ladder to a full-blown scene in your yard or front porch.
 However, this Halloween decoration idea doesn't have to be outdoors either.
 Surprise party guests who walk past your kitchen when they see a skeleton chef, or pose a skeleton taking a shower in the bathroom.
 These Halloween party decorations are sure to be a hoot!
 The possibilities are endless, and you know that people will love posing with the skeleton decorations to take their own silly photos.

 DIY Scarecrow Ideas